 Tryggvatagata 1, 101 Reykjavík The classic bæjarins

-Iceland is known for its hot dogs, and this legendary hot dog stand in Reykjavik has a legion of loyal and famous customers – Bill Clinton has even eaten here – and comes with a world-class reputation.
+Iceland is known for its hot dogs, and this legendary hot dog stands in Reykjavik has a legion of loyal and famous customers – Bill Clinton has even eaten here – and comes with a world-class reputation.
 The name, Bæjarins Beztu Pylsur, literally translates to ‘the best hot dog in town’, but what exactly makes them so special?

 2. Noodle Station – Asian Soup